Policy

 5. Definitions

-Student: Anyone who has ever been enrolled at a UW System institution.
+Student: Anyone who has ever been enrolled at a UW System university.

 6. Policy Statement

-A request may be granted to students who experience a serious or unexpected physical or behavioral health condition; who may need to provide care to an immediate family member who is experiencing a serious or unexpected physical or behavioral health condition; or who have experienced the death of an immediate family member.
+A request may be granted to students who experience a serious or unexpected physical or mental health condition; who may need to provide care to an immediate family member who is experiencing a serious or unexpected physical or mental health condition; or who have experienced the death of an immediate family member.
 Approval will be granted on a case-by-case basis.

 In the case of pre-existing, recurring, or chronic health conditions, documentation must show that the recurrence or worsening of the condition(s) began after initiation of the term for which the withdrawal is requested.